SMART LOCK PRO

 This compatibility with smart devices can be extended further by implementing some amazingly innovative IFTTT recipes and Applets, meaning the level to which Alexa allows you to quite literally speak to your home and have it respond, is now greater than ever before

 Alexa devices currently come in a few different variations, and while all effectively allow you to achieve the same goal in your home automation setup, there are some subtle differences in how they operate:Amazon Echo – an always-listening (fully hands-free) voice control device which also doubles up as an effective, standalone Bluetooth speaker which delivers 360 degree omni-directional sound.
+Amazon Echo Plus – The major difference between the Echo Plus and the original Echo is the fact that the device doubles up as a smart home hub meaning the center of your smart home infrastructure can now take voice commands as well as orchestrating your multiple smart devices.
 Echo Dot – the smaller sibling of the Echo, the Dot also utilizes hands-free voice control operation with a slightly reduced feature set such as a lower quality audio output.
 The Dot does however feature the ability to connect to a Bluetooth speaker so you can still listen to your favorite music with amazing quality using a simple voice request.
 Echo Show – the latest addition to the Alexa family, the Echo Show brings a 7″ touchscreen to the feature list of the Echo meaning Alexa can now show you as well tell as you.
 As well as offering the standard functionality of the Echo, the display on the Echo Show means you can make video calls between units as well as retaining full voice control over any connected smart home devices in your setup.
 Amazon Tap – unlike the other two Alexa devices, the Tap operates on a ‘push to activate’ basis, listening for your voice command when you tap the button on the front of the device.
 The Tap is also fully portable and can be taken with you as a speaker if required.

 Built around Google Assistant, the company’s voice recognition and response intelligence, Google Home is armed with the standard suite of Google App functionality including Calendar, Maps and Chromecast, all of which give the device a powerful set of features right off the mark.